 Support groups, counsellors and online advice from myHIV and THT Direct on 0808 802 1221 are all available to help you get through this period.

-HIV treatment is now so effective and easy to take that there’s much less reason why a positive result should be feared like it was in the past.
+HIV treatment is now so effective and easy to take that there's no reason for a positive result to be feared as it was in the past.

-If someone has HIV they can now expect to enjoy a normal lifespan, as long as they test and start treatment early - before HIV damages their immune system.
+If someone has HIV they can now expect to live a normal lifespan, as long as they test and start treatment early - before HIV damages their immune system.